-The 2018 commissions will be awarded in theater, spoken word, and musical theater, and only applications for projects in those disciplines will be accepted in 2018.
+The next round of commissions will be awarded in dance and multi-discipline performance art, and only applications for projects in those disciplines will be accepted when the application period begins later in 2019.
 Organizations may apply for other disciplines in the years we award those commissions:

 2020: Folk and Traditional Arts